gecrooks/modern-python-template/README.md

 We need to override the linter on occasion.
 We add pragma such as `# noqa: F401` to assert that no, really, in this case we do know what we're doing.

+Two other python code format tools to consider using are [isort](https://pypi.org/project/isort/) and [black, The uncompromising code formatter](https://black.readthedocs.io/en/stable/).
+Isort sorts your import statements into a canonical order.
+And Black is the Model-T Ford of code formatting -- any format you want, so long as it's Black.
+I could quibble about some of Black's code style, but in the end it's just easier to blacken your code and accept black's choices, and thereby gain a consistent coding style across developers.

+The command `make delint` will run these `isort` and `black` on your code, with the right magic incantations so that they are compatible.

 ## Copyright
 It's common practice to add a copyright and license notice to the top of every source file -- something like this:
 ```